THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 It has been clear for a long time that raising GDP and monetary “wealth” adds little or nothing to the average quality of life in countries that have reasonable “living standards”.
 Measures now typically show that as the GDP in rich countries rises indices of the quality of life can actually fall.

 Many people cannot get a satisfactory share of the wealth, jobs and resources, and are having to work harder in more stressful conditions.
 Many are being dumped into unemployment, poverty and “exclusion”.
 It is no surprise therefore that there is so much drug and alcohol abuse, crime and social breakdown, loneliness, or that depression is now a major illness.
 There is little or no investment in the development of community or cooperative institutions, while billions of dollars flow into investments that will produce and sell more.
 Social attitudes are becoming more selfish and mean.
-Neo-liberal doctrine advocates that all must compete against each other as self-interested individuals for as much wealth as possible, but the sensible way for humans to relate to each other is via co-operation, sharing, mutual assistance, giving and nurturing.
+Neo-liberal doctrine insists that all must compete against each other as self-interested individuals for as much wealth as possible, but the sensible way for humans to relate to each other is via co-operation, sharing, mutual assistance, giving and nurturing.
 Increasing numbers of people believe the future will be worse than the present.

 Much of this is due to allowing the market to become the dominant determinant of what happens in society.
 Market forces drive out good social values and behaviour, because they are only about individuals competing to maximise their self interest.
 There is no place in a marketing situation for generosity, care, kindness, collectivism or concern for the other or the public good or the environment.